 It didn’t start like a dream.
 Students were bringing knives to school and attacking one another.
-Parents were burning kids books and homework, for fire.
+Parents were burning kids’ books and homework, for fire and warmth.
 Classes were done in two shifts, meaning half days.
 The school wasn’t prepared for the shock of just how little many parents knew about life, let alone education.
 Students were struggling to get regular meals and clean water.

 And perhaps most importantly—there was nowhere to go for students in the higher grades.

 Cigar Family addressed each one of the aforementioned issues, as well as others.
 Community meetings and leaders were appointed to phase out gangs.
 Parents were taught the importance of schooling and incoming students are now given an evaluation to understand how each student’s home life is—done in a mock house on the property.
 A greenhouse was built, students are now given multiple meals at school and tens of thousands of water filters have been installed in homes now far exceeding Caribe.